hashicorp/terraform-provider-azurerm/website/docs/r/express_route_connection.html.markdown

 * `name` - (Required) The name which should be used for this Express Route Connection.
 Changing this forces a new resource to be created.

-* `express_route_circuit_peering_id` - (Required) The ID of the Express Route Circuit Peering within which this Express Route Connection should be created.
+* `express_route_circuit_peering_id` - (Required) The ID of the Express Route Circuit Peering that this Express Route Connection connects with.
 Changing this forces a new resource to be created.

-* `express_route_gateway_id` - (Required) The ID of the Express Route Gateway within which this Express Route Connection should be created.
+* `express_route_gateway_id` - (Required) The ID of the Express Route Gateway that this Express Route Connection connects with.
 Changing this forces a new resource to be created.

 * `authorization_key` - (Optional) The authorization key to establish the Express Route Connection.

-* `enable_internet_security` - (Optional) Is internet security enabled for this Express Route Connection?
+* `enable_internet_security` - (Optional) Is Internet security enabled for this Express Route Connection?

 * `routing` - (Optional)  A `routing` block as defined below.

 * `routing_weight` - (Optional) The routing weight associated to the Express Route Connection.
-Valid value is between `0` and `32000`.
+Possible value is between `0` and `32000`.
 Defaults to `0`.

 ---

 A `routing` block supports the following:

-* `associated_route_table_id` - (Optional) The ID of the Virtual Hub Route Table associated with this Virtual Hub Connection.
+* `associated_route_table_id` - (Optional) The ID of the Virtual Hub Route Table associated with this Express Route Connection.

 * `propagated_route_table` - (Optional)  A `propagated_route_table` block as defined below.